AnthonyKontos/Cereal-Healthiness/README.md

 ## Conclusion
-The Bran shelf has the healthiest cereals as 2/3 of the healthy cereals are bran (if we assume all the nutritional standards for healthiness are met)
+The Bran shelf has the healthiest cereals as 2/3 of the healthy cereals are bran (if we assume all the nutritional standards for healthiness are met).

 Some conclusions we can make about the cereal dataset is that there are generally